Liposuction Virginia Beach

 Most patients are very satisfied with the results of their liposuction — they feel more comfortable in a wide variety of clothes, and more at ease with their bodies.
 As long as your expectations are realistic, you should be happy with your new shape.

-Call our office today at (757) 497-5400 for more information or to schedule your consultation with Dr. JoAnne Lopes.
+Contact or call The Cosmetic Surgery Center today at (757) 497-5400 for more information or to schedule your consultation with Dr. JoAnne Lopes.

 Information provided by The American Society for Aesthetic Plastic Surgery